Slot rendering with Snippet

 As you can see, we have the basic HTML document definition and some static content in this file, including a <!-- slot[content] --> marker (plain HTML comment), which will be resolved by Snippet to the correct htmy component during rendering.

-Next, we will create the centered.html file, which will be a lot simpler.
+Next, we create the centered.html file, which will be a lot simpler.
 Actually, it's so simple we shouldn't even use Snippet for it (a plain htmy component would be simpler and more efficient), but we will, just to showcase multiple Snippet usage patterns.

 This HTML file also contains a <!-- slot[content] --> marker, but the slot's key (content) could be anything else.
 The important thing, as you'll see below, is that the Slots() instance of the Snippet() contains the right component for the right slot key.